10 Points to consider to build high-performance dashboards in PowerBI

 Take only what is required!

 OLAP databases, data warehouses, and data marts contain hundreds of columns with millions of records.
 Data models should contain only those elements that are required in the dashboard.
 During development, developers tend to add many elements to the data model purely for analysis or experimentation purposes.
-But these elements that are not used in the final version of the dashboard need to be removed.
+But these elements that are not in use in the final version of the dashboard need to be remove.

 Our code review process for PowerBI has a lot of focus on making sure that there are not redundant data elements in the PowerBI data model.
 Also, one of the important tasks to make this a foolproof exercise is to maintain a source to target mapping documents and refer those during the code review process.